 The Library’s story began in 1880 with the founding of the Northport Literary and Social Union in the basement of the Presbyterian Church on Main Street.
-According to its constitution, the union aspired to “promote the literary culture of its members and to organize a library.”
-Although its main activity was to host lively, weekly debates on current issues, from the start the union moved toward establishing its library.
 A library committee was in place by 1883 and during this year books were purchased, a librarian appointed, and a reading room opened in the Northport Journal building.
 In 1888 the union moved into a larger space in the Union Opera House on Union Place, incorporated, and renamed itself the Northport Literary and Library Union.

-At the same time, the union worked toward finding a permanent home.
-In 1914 it received a ten thousand dollar library-building grant after it had fulfilled the Carnegie Corporation’s building site and funding requirements: The union had purchased a lot on the corner of Main Street and Woodside Avenue with three thousand dollars raised through volunteer efforts in the community.
+The union continued to work toward finding a permanent home and in 1914 purchased a lot on the corner of Main Street and Woodside Avenue with three thousand dollars raised through volunteer efforts in the community.

-The East Northport Public Library opened as a branch of the Northport Public Library in June 1940 with 321 registered patrons and 1,200 books.
-During the first year both the book collection and the number of residents with library cards doubled.
-A fire destroyed the library in 1945.
-With help from the community, most of the books were saved.
-Boy Scouts played an important role by forming a book brigade to carry the books to a nearby store.
+The East Northport Public Library opened as a branch of the Northport Public Library in June 1940.
+A fire destroyed the library in 1945 but with help from the community, most of the books were saved.
 Damaged beyond repair, the school building was demolished and a new library building erected on the site in 1949.
 This building, expanded by a shelving area in 1966, served the community until the mid-1990s.
 In 1997 it was replaced at the same location by the present East Northport Public Library.

 Northport-East Northport Public Library is a member of the Long Island Library Resources Council.